salam-07/TextGram/README.md

 # Echo

 Echo is a simple web platform where users can interact with each other by creating and sharing text-based posts.
 The goal is to offer a clean, minimal environment for text discussions without the distractions of images or ads.
-Moreover, TextGram is privacy-focused, so no emails and personal information required to sign-up!
+Moreover, Echo is privacy-focused, so no emails and personal information required to sign-up!

 ## Features